 Please select a category below:

-Thank you for joining us to celebrate the GSC 3SAwards at the United Nations on September 16.
+Thank you for joining us to celebrate the GSC 3SAwards at New York on September 16.

 What a magnificent celebration it was!